Systemic Inflammatory Response Syndrome Treatment & Management

 Diet

-Enteral feedings with arginine and omega-3 fatty acids have been shown to be beneficial (decreased infectious complications, hospital days, and duration of mechanical ventilation) in critically ill patients.
+Enteral feedings supplemented with arginine and omega-3 fatty acids have been shown to be beneficial (decreased infectious complications, hospital days, and duration of mechanical ventilation) in critically ill patients.
 The ability to feed a patient and the route of nutrition vary based on the etiology of SIRS.

 Activity